Oh, yes. It's that time again.

 All you need is a spile (or tap), a hammer, drill with appropriate bit, and a bucket and lid.
 And a tree, of course.
 But we'll get to that in a moment.

 In years past we modified random buckets by cutting a hole in the side and adding a loop of wire to suspend it from the spile.
-This year we bought proper maple pails, found locally and made by these folks in Canada.
+This year we bought proper maple pails, found locally and made by Tap my Trees in Canada.

 Either option works.
 Ideally you will have a lid to keep out bits of bark and leaves, but this, too, can be improvised.